The poem “On Time” by John Milton

 2️⃣ Call on the lazy leaden-stepping hours,

-👉 He asks Time to bring along the slow-moving hours that pass very heavily.
+👉 He tells Time to summon the slow-moving hours that seem heavy and sluggish as they pass.

 3️⃣ Whose speed is but the heavy plummet's pace;

-👉 These hours move as slowly as a heavy piece of metal falling down.
+👉 These hours move as slowly as a heavy weight falling downward, making time seem dull and dragging.

 4️⃣ And glut thyself with what thy womb devours,